microsoft/msticpy/docs/source/TIProviders.rst

 Configuration File
 ------------------

+You **must** have a correctly configured ``msticpyconfig.yaml`` in order to use the TILookup module.
+In this file you specify the providers you want to load, any API keys that the provider services require.
 You can configure primary and secondary providers.

-Primary providers are used by default.
+Primary providers are those used by default, when you query for IoCs without specifying any specific provider names.
+You may want to add some providers as secondary so that they are not used for every query but are available if you want to search more widely.

-You may need to supply an authorization (API) key and in some cases a user ID for each provider.
+You will usually need to supply an authorization (API) key and in some cases a user ID for each provider.

 For LogAnalytics/Azure Sentinel providers, you will need the workspace